PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 PCSX2 shouldn't obfuscate with mostly useless settings that will only appeal a minority.

 Personally there should be only 3 modes for people:
-- Preset 2 which are the default settings
+- Preset 2 which are the default settings (good for weaker computers that don't have enough cores)
-- Preset 3 which is just Preset 2 + MTVU
+- Preset 3 which is just Preset 2 + MTVU  (it is free performance for the taking for good hardware)
-- Custom global and custom per-game settings
+- Custom global and custom per-game settings (any other situation that does not benefit the other two above ones)

 {{< progress/github-link prNums="4883" title="GUI : remove EE Cycle Skipping 3" authors="Mrlinkwii" >}}